This document explains our mission and how our community works.

 Each section of GV has its team of editors and contributors/translators who communicate mainly via email, WordPress editorial comments, and other communication channels.
 Different sections might use messenger apps for real-time communications.

 To do that, we rely on the first edit of all our stories to be from a newsroom editor with knowledge of the country or the subject (for example, Advox or RunetEcho editor).
-Our newsroom editors are best equipped to verify citizen media sources, add context, and also, make sure that we are amplifying voices that usually get ignored or misrepresented by other media outlets.
+Our newsroom editors are best equipped to verify citizen media sources, add context, and make sure that we amplify voices that usually get ignored or misrepresented by other media outlets.

 Our authors write mainly in Global Voices in English, Rising Voices, Advox, and the Community blog, after which translators make these posts possible in dozens of languages.
-Our languages are managed by our Translation Managers team, who oversee and facilitate the translation of our authors’ posts.
+Our Translation Managers team manages our languages and oversees and facilitates the translation of our authors’ posts.

 Volunteering for Global Voices is very rewarding!
 Contributing to GV opens the door to many new friendships and professional opportunities.
 GVers are frequently contacted by foreign media and organizations when important events are occurring in their countries.

 Translators experience unique content, get introduced to new cultures and discover new parts of the world, and get a deeper understanding of foreign and international affairs through a local perspective.
 They acquire new skills that are rarely available to practice in the industry, language skills improvement in writing and communications, making them way more qualified!

 Everything on Global Voices is published under a Creative Commons license, so be prepared to see your best work appear on other news websites and blogs too.

 Who's who at Global Voices?